jaclu/AOK-Filesystem-Tools/FamDeb/img_build/iSH-Debian-FS.md

-Populates a Debian10-minim-x image into an Debian10-x-aok-y ready to be used to build an AOK-Filesystems-Tools Debian10 image It is recomended to cancel all "Configuring tzdata" menus, and let the installing user choose the right TZ
+Populates a Debian10-minim-x image into an Debian10-x-aok-y ready to be used to build an AOK-Filesystems-Tools Debian10 image It is recommended to cancel all "Configuring tzdata" menus, and let the installing user choose the right TZ

 ## aok_image_cleanup.sh